office-of-ug-studies

 Faculty are responsible for identifying student researchers and for covering any necessary research expenses.
 (See section on Funding below.)
 Approved projects will be advertised to students, who will be encouraged to directly contact faculty with whom they might be interested in working.
 While it is recognized that many faculty are already working with research students, those faculty who do not already have research students working with them are expected to consult the Duke Kunshan University Student Worker Hiring and Payment Guideline for information on how to recruit student workers.

-It is our expectation that most SRS students and mentors will do their research on the DKU campus in summer 2023, although some projects might be able to accommodate students or mentors working remotely.
-GEL students must be international students who are remaining in China from the Spring 2023 term through the Fall 2023 term.
-Students who do not fit the GEL criteria are eligible to participate through the regular SRS program.
-Any participants who are not in China during the Spring Term will need to follow all applicable quarantine and home health maintenance regulations in place at the time of their return before they will be able to access campus.
-Research mentors should have back-up plans in the event that they or their students are unable to come to DKU for all or part of the summer.
+It is our expectation that most SRS students and mentors will do their research on the DKU campus in summer 2024, although some projects might be able to accommodate students working remotely with their mentors.
 On the application, faculty mentors should note whether the mentor and the student(s) will be on the DKU campus or if either will be working remotely.
 For any case in which either party will be working remotely, please indicate plans for adequate supervision of the student, including ensuring the student’s health and safety if applicable (i.e., experimental sciences).
-Preference for SRS grants will be given to students and mentors working in person.
+Preference for SRS grants will be given to students and mentors working in person, mentors who have not previously participated in SRS, and mentors whose previous SRS projects have produced a tangible scholarly outcome.
+Newer tenure track faculty are particularly encouraged to apply.

 Funding

-The program provides summer stipends for UG students.
-The amount of the stipend and any associated benefits are still being negotiated, but it will only be for the research conducted during the summer.
-It is expected that students will engage in full time research for a period of 8 weeks, or an equivalent amount spread out over summer, but the stipend is not to be used for research done while classes are in session.
+The program provides summer stipends for UG students; it is expected that the amounts will be similar to last year: a 5,600 RMB (taxable) stipend and a 6,200 RMB (non-taxable) meal card credit.
+The students will engage in full time research for a period of 8 weeks, or an equivalent amount spread out over summer, but the stipend is not to be used for research done while classes are in session.
 The stipend does not cover work begun before the end of Spring Term nor continuing beyond the first day of Fall Term classes.
 Students may not receive funding while doing military training or taking the summer Chinese Society and Culture courses.
 Students also may not receive funding while doing full-time summer coursework at Duke or elsewhere.
-Because GEL students may have other time commitments as part of their GEL program, they may be required to have a pro-rated research expectation and stipend for any SRS work, and this may need to be negotiated individually for those

 Students do not receive academic credit for research conducted over the summer.

-Housing will be available in DKU accommodations for student SRS Scholars and GEL students over the summer, pending any COVID restrictions.
-If housing is available, the accommodation will likely be different from the student’s assignment in both the preceding and following school year.
-The cost of housing in DKU accommodation for this summer from May 27 to August 18, 2023 is tentatively set for 5000 RMB for a double occupancy room and will be covered by the Office of Undergraduate Studies.
+On-campus rooms will be available in DKU residence halls for student SRS.
+The room assignment will likely be different from the student’s assignment in both the preceding and following school year.
+It is expected that on-campus rooms for this summer will be available from June 1 to July 31.
+For students who only need to stay on campus for a portion of the summer, their room will only be provided during the time of need and participation in SRS.
 Students who request a single room may or may not be assigned a single, depending on the supply and demand.
-If assigned a single, the student will be required to pay the difference (1000 RMB) themselves.
-For students who will only be staying for a portion of the summer, a nightly rate of 80 RMB for a double occupancy room or 100 RMB for a single occupancy room will be charged.
-The Office of Undergraduate Studies will cover the cost of a double occupancy room and students assigned to a single will be required to pay the difference.
+The Office of Undergraduate Studies will cover the cost of a double room and students assigned to a single will be required to pay the difference themselves.
 Students are responsible for their own meal costs.
-More information about requesting DKU summer housing will be provided in the spring semester.
-The above dates and amounts are tentative, and subject to change.
+More information about requesting an on-campus room during summer will be provided in the spring semester.

 Responsible Conduct of Research (RCR) Training